 “Children, this stuff is way too valuable to waste like that!”

-It was then—while I was being dragged down the hallway by my left earlobe to the principal’s office—that I realized I held the key to the next big boom in the stock market.
+It was then I realized—while being dragged down the hallway by my left earlobe to the principal’s office—I was going to make a fortune in glitter.

-I decided to start out small at first by buying up every single ounce of glitter I could lay my hands on from my fellow classmates—sometimes for as little as pennies on the dollar.
+I started out small at first, buying up every single ounce of glitter I could lay my hands on from my fellow classmates—sometimes for as little as pennies on the dollar.

-Eventually, though, I suspect the little tykes got wise to my short-changing them, and they began nickleing and diming me to death!
+Eventually, though, the little tykes got wise to my short-changing them, and they began to nickle and dime me to death!

-Naturally, I caved in to their asking price, because I knew one day I’d be able to command as much as $100 (or more) for an ounce of the valuable stuff.
+I caved into their asking price, but only because I knew one day I’d be able to command as much as $100 (or more) for a single ounce of the valuable stuff.

-Over the years I’ve spent thousands of dollars for glitter—all while maxing out my high-interest credit cards.
+Over the years I’ve spent thousands of dollars on glitter—all while maxing out my high-interest credit cards.

 What an ill-informed edumacated person.

-Today, I’m prepared to pass on to you (my loyal readers) inside-trader information about the soon to be, Dot.Glitter Boom.
+Today, though, I’m prepared to pass on to you (my loyal readers) my inside-trader information on this soon to be Dot.Glitter Boom.

 $50 a ounce!

-That’s right, only $50 an ounce guarantees you a chance to get in on the new Dot.Glitter bubble,
+That’s right, only $50 an ounce guarantees you the chance to get in on the new Dot.Glitter bubble,

-Then, you can turn around and ask $100—or more—from all the other suckers—uh … customers.
+Then, you too can turn around and ask $100—or more—from all the other suckers—uh … customers.

 It’s okay, there’s no need to thank me—I’m used to being a visionary.